mike-duvall/mike-and-conquer/README.md

 mike_and_conquer_monogame is the UI for the game.
 It displays the games graphics and handles input from the mouse and keyboard

 Communication with mike_and_conquer_simulation is done via commands and events.
 Commands are used to setup game state and to communicate player input.
 Sample commands would be: SetGameSpeedCommand and OrderUnitToMoveCommand.
 Events are used to publish what changes to the game state.
-Example events would be: UnitPositionChange and MinigunnerCreated
+Example events would be: UnitPositionChanged and MinigunnerCreated

 mike_and_conquer_monogame listens to these events and updates the graphical game state accordingly.